erszcz/msc-thesis/dfly-multiboot.md

 UEFI introduces processor architecture independence, meaning that the firmware may run on a number of different processor types: 32 or 64 bit alike.
-However, the OS system must size-match the firmware of the platform, i.e. a 32 bit UEFI firmware can only load a 32 bit OS image.
+However, the OS system must match the firmware of the platform, i.e. a 32 bit UEFI firmware can only load a 32 bit OS image.

 GPT (GUID Partition Table) is the new partitioning scheme used by UEFI.
-GPT\ is\ free of\ the MBR limitations such as number of primary partitions or\ their sizes, still maintaining backwards compatibility with legacy systems which understand only MBR.
+GPT\ is\ free of\ the MBR limitations, such as number of primary partitions or\ their sizes, but it still maintains backward compatibility with legacy systems which understand only MBR.
-The maximum number of partitions on a GPT partitioned volume is 128 with the maximum size of a partition (and the whole disk) of 8ZiB (2^70^ bytes).
+The maximum number of partitions on a GPT partitioned volume is 128, with the maximum size of a partition (and the whole disk) being 8ZiB (2^70^ bytes).

 In essence, UEFI is similar to the Multiboot Specification as it addresses the same limitations of the BIOS and conventional bootloaders.